speechki-book/speechki-open-api/flows/auto.md

 #### conversion -> record

-The system has successfully completed the conversion process and started record the book.
+The system completed the conversion process (text formatting) and started recording the text.

-Actions which will be started after transition:
+Actions that will be initiated after transition:

-- Record process
+- Recording process

-How makes transition - by trigger
+The transition will be initiated by the trigger

 ---